"You met me at a very strange time in my life.."

 My overwhelming favourite is In Treatment.
 I loved it for its focus on character and quality dialogue, with a proper understanding of what good serial drama should be like.
 Humanist, moving and introspective.
 Highly recommended!

-some of my other favourites are Something for the Weekend, The X-Files, Firefly, Buffy, Deadwood, The Wire, The Big Breakfast, Breaking Bad, Day Break, Entourage, Bored to Death, Tabletop, True Blood, The West Wing, Prison Break, Six Feet Under, Lost, Men of a Certain Age, Bits, Moomin, The Venture Bros, The Americans and Chihayafuru.
+some of my other favourites are Something for the Weekend, The X-Files, Firefly, Buffy, Deadwood, The Wire, The Big Breakfast, Breaking Bad, Day Break, Entourage, Bored to Death, Tabletop, True Blood, The West Wing, Prison Break, Six Feet Under, Lost, Men of a Certain Age, Bits, Moomin, The Venture Bros, Chihayafuru, The Americans and Black Sails.

 Dungeon Keeper, Deus Ex and the Half-Life series.
 Much imitated, never bettered.
 I guess I'd be lying if I didn't mention the approx. bajillion hours I've

 Some form of internet - the best thing that's happened/happening to the world in the past two decades.
 Bar none.

 Pulp Fiction - this is one of the films that kickstarted my all-consuming passion for the subject, way back when.
 It's something of a touchstone for me.

 Introspection - as much as I sometimes loathe it, it's one of my defining characteristics and it keeps me sane.